-“You’ll like this one,” she said as she thrust the sign in my hands and ran off into the crowd leaving me in a dilemma.
-I attended this peaceful anti-racism protest organized by friends of my 17 and 21-year-old children to keep a watchful eye for any trouble, to support those involved whom I love, and to learn.
+“You’ll like this one,” she said as she thrust the sign in my hands and ran off into the crowd, leaving me in a dilemma.
+I attended this peaceful anti-racism protest organized by friends of my seventeen and twenty-one-year-old children to keep a watchful eye for any trouble, to support several involved whom I love, and to learn.
 Well, it was a peaceful protest until we arrived at the state police barracks where the march ended.
-It got a little hairy for a bit when a couple women attempted to take over while hurling a high decibel disrespectful tirade of questions and demands at the law enforcement officers standing in front of the barracks.
+It got a little hairy for a bit when a couple of women attempted to take over while hurling a high decibel, disrespectful tirade of questions and demands at the law enforcement officers who stood in front of the barracks.
 “Once the power of love overcomes the love of power, the world will know peace,” the quote on the sign I held read.Continue reading “Protesting Prejudice, Pursuing Peace”

 Journal entry, January 16th, 2018

 I’m not one to put people on pedestals.
 Even as a teenager I never had posters of celebrities on my walls.
 I guess fame in of itself does not impress me and I see people as just people—flesh and blood.
 I see the polls online asking if you could meet or spend time with any of the people they list, who would you choose.
 Their lists are comprised of several Bible characters, great classic Christian authors, or other historic heroic leaders who have since died.
 It’s always a tough, if not impossible choice.
 But my heart says the one I most want to meet is not on their lists and we are blessed that God has graced us with still having my choice among us—Rev. Billy Graham.